MystenLabs/sui/doc/src/learn/sui-glossary.md

 ### Accumulator

-An *accumulator* makes sure the transaction is received by a quorum of authorities, collects a quorum of votes, submits the certificate to the authorities, and replies to the client.
+An *accumulator* makes sure the transaction is received by a quorum of validators, collects a quorum of votes, submits the certificate to the validators, and replies to the client.
 The accumulator enables transactions to be certified.
-Sui offers a Gateway service that can assume the role of accumulator and collect votes on transactions from authorities in Sui, saving end-users bandwidth.
+Sui offers a Gateway service that can assume the role of accumulator and collect votes on transactions from validators in Sui, saving end-users bandwidth.

-### Authority
+### Validator

-An authority in Sui plays a passive role analogous to the more active role of validators and minors in other blockchains.
-In Sui, authorities do not continuously participate in the consensus protocol but are called into action only when receiving a transaction or certificate.
+A validator in Sui plays a passive role analogous to the more active role of validators and minors in other blockchains.
+In Sui, validators do not continuously participate in the consensus protocol but are called into action only when receiving a transaction or certificate.

-For more information, see [Authorities vs validators/miners](sui-compared#authorities-vs-validatorsminers).
+For more information, see [Validators vs validators/miners](sui-compared#validators-vs-validatorsminers).

 ### Causal order

 [Causal order](https://www.scattered-thoughts.net/writing/causal-ordering/) is a representation of the relationship between transactions and the objects they produce, laid out as dependencies.
-Authorities cannot execute a transaction dependent on objects created by a prior transaction that has not finished.
+Validators cannot execute a transaction dependent on objects created by a prior transaction that has not finished.
 Rather than total order, Sui uses causal order (a partial order).

 For more information, see [Causal order vs total order](sui-compared#causal-order-vs-total-order).